 Our Medical detox partners are well-equipped to safely manage the acute physical and psychological symptoms that come from the cessation of a specific drug (or a specific set of drugs, as the case may be).
 However, it is worth noting that as a process, medical detoxification is simply the first stage of treatment.
 While it can help a patient stop abusing drugs, without therapy and follow-up care, the patient may relapse.

 The sole application of detoxification is seldom sufficient to help in the achievement of a long-term abstinence, it is therefore strongly recommended for some people as a prerequisite for the effective treatment of drug addiction.

 The Best Medical Detox Referrals

-Intravenous (IV) medical detox therapy is seen by many as the safest and most effective form of medical detoxification.
+SRC refers to only accredited and trusted detox centers as seen by many as the safest and most effective providers of medical detoxification.